Ameen-Agha/Ameen-Agha/README.md

 - 🔭 I’ve recently started working with the **MIT Emerging Talent program**
 - 💬 You can ask me about **Java, E-commerce, and Fintech**
 - 🌱 I’m currently learning **Python and Data Science**
-- ⚡ Fun fact: I play **rugby** on a national and international professional level
+- ⚡ Fun fact: I play **rugby** on an international professional level
 - 📫 You can reach me through
   [ameenagha03@gmail.com](mailto:ameenagha03@gmail.com)